AMSTerUsers/AMSTer_Distribution/README.md

   5. Major change in the mask handling: now mask pixels 0 = always keep ; 1 = always mask and 2 = mask if coherence is lower than COHCLNTHRESH parameter at unwrapping
   6. New way to manage hard coded lines in scripts: now they are all listed in a file named __HardCodedLines.sh (see manual)
   7. Bug fixed in geocoding (half a pixel offset was introduced in a former version of MasTer Engine several months ago...)
-  8. Several new scripts and small tools (see e.a. chapter 8 and 9 in manual)
+  8. Several new scripts and small tools (see e.g. chapter 8 and 9 in manual)
   9. New way for MasTer Engine to read Sentinel-1 Wide Swath images.
 The former and the new methods can be used together though.
   10. The manuals were updated accordingly
   11. The __LaunchMTparam.txt was updated accordingly
-Because this new version includes major changes (also in the structure), it is hardly recommended to perform a new installation with the installer (MasTer_Install.sh).

 - New in V 20230421:
   1. Scripts: